sut-ai/notes/notebooks/21_reinforcement_learning/index.md

 <div id='ProblemwithTD'/>

 ## Problem with TD
 All we want is to find the best policy that suits us.
 Although TD agent finds the value of each state (A value that converges to the real value during the time), it cannot find the best policy because for finding that and doing one-step expectimax, $T$ and $R$ functions are needed.
 However, in RL, they are not available.
-Therefore, a new method is needed which is called **Q-Learning**.
+Therefore, a new method is required, called **Q-Learning**.

 <div id='Conclusion'/>

-# Conclusion
+# Summery and Conclusion

 <div id='SummaryofDiscussedRLMethods'/>

+In this lecture note, we tried to cover some topics of RL.
+First, we talked about RL itself and gave the definition.
+Then, we mentioned various types of RL and their differences.
+In the end, we tried to cover two methods of learning used in RL.
+There is a summary of these methods and usages of RL in the following.

-### Summary of Discussed RL Methods
+### Discussed RL Methods
 #### Direct Utility Estimation
 * Simple to implement
 * Each update is fast